RazrFalcon/resvg/README.md

 *librsvg* is the main competitor to the *resvg*.
 And even though that *librsvg* itself is being rewritten in Rust, as *resvg*, the architecture of the library is completely different:

-- *librsvg*, currently, is heavily tied to the [cairo] library, unlike *resvg*
+- *librsvg* is heavily tied to the [cairo] library
 - *librsvg* is heavily tied to [GNOME] which makes it painful to distribute outside the Linux ecosystem
-- *librsvg* doesn't really preprocess input files, rendering them as is
+- *librsvg* doesn't produce an intermediate rendering tree
 - *librsvg* has a minimal support of the edge-cases, which leads to rendering errors

 ### resvg vs Inkscape